mohiva/play-html-compressor/README.md

 ### History

+* For Play Framework 2.4 use version 0.4.1-SNAPSHOT
 * For Play Framework 2.3 use version 0.3.1
 * For Play Framework 2.2 use version 0.2.1
 * For Play Framework 2.1 use version 0.1-SNAPSHOT